smxi/acxi/README.txt

 It can also be used to autotag your collection.
 Read the man page for more on auto tagging.
-It can also generate new checksum files (md5 and ffp) if you need those for some reason.
+It can also generate new checksum files (md5 and ffp) if you need those for some reason, and verify existing md5 hashes and flac file integrity.

 ========================================================================
 DEPENDENCIES